Nathan Enderle

-Nathan William Enderle (born January 12, 1988) is a former American football quarterback.
+Nathan William Enderle (born January 12, 1988) is an American former professional football quarterback.
 He played college football at Idaho, where he was a four-year starter.
-Enderle was selected in the fifth round of the 2011 NFL Draft by the Chicago Bears.
-He was a member of the Jacksonville Jaguars during the 2012 preseason and the Tennessee Titans and San Diego Chargers during the 2013 preseason.
+Enderle was selected in the fifth round of the 2011 NFL draft by the Chicago Bears.
+He was a member of the Jacksonville Jaguars, Tennessee Titans, San Diego Chargers, Montreal Alouettes and Portland Thunder.

-Early years
+Early life

 Born and raised in North Platte, Nebraska, Enderle graduated from North Platte High School in 2006.
 As a junior in 2004 he tied the Nebraska high school records for completions in a season with 166 and completions in a game with 24.
 As a senior, he completed 129 of 258 passes for 1,481 yards and 13 touchdowns.

 College career

 After being redshirted as a freshman in 2006 under head coach Dennis Erickson, Enderle started nine of 12 games for the Vandals under new coach Robb Akey in 2007, missing three games due to a ruptured tendon in throwing hand.
 He finished the season completing 132 of 298 passes for 1,787 yards, 10 touchdowns and 18 interceptions.
 As a sophomore in 2008 he started all 12 games, completing 184 of 339 passes for 2,077 yards, 20 touchdowns and 17 interceptions.
 As a junior in 2009 he played in 11 of 13 games, missing two with a shoulder injury.
 He finished the season completing 192 of 312 passes for 2,906 yards, 22 touchdowns and nine interceptions.
 During the 2009 Humanitarian Bowl he helped lead the Vandals to a 43-42 comeback win over Bowling Green.
 During the game, he completed 15 of 28 passes for 240 yards and four touchdowns with no interceptions.
 With the game tied at 35 with less than a minute to go, overtime was probable until the Vandal defense gave up a late, 51-yard touchdown pass.
 With the Vandals trailing by seven points with 32 seconds remaining on their own 34-yard line, Enderle quickly drove his team down the field and completed a 16-yard touchdown pass with four seconds left to pull within a point, then completed another for the two-point conversion to win.
 In 2010, the Vandals went 6-7 with an inexperienced offensive line, and lost two road games in the final seconds.
 Enderle ended his career at Idaho with over 10,000 yards in passing, and graduated in December 2010 with a degree in art.